erroronline1/qualitymanagement/readme.md

 ## data rights management.xlsm
 ![data rights management](assets/xlsm_datarightsmanagement.png)

-this is a easy to handle list to set optional permissions for modules of the assistant as required. the password hash can be obtained by the assistant directly. no clear passwords are stored - in the image for illustration purposes though.
+this is a easy to handle list to set optional permissions for modules of the assistant as required. the password hash can be obtained by the assistant directly. no clear passwords are stored - in the image/sample file for illustration purposes though.

 [back to top](#bottle-light-quality-management-software)